 Restoring the Majesty of the Meads

-This project aims to establish King's Meads Nature Reserve as a haven for wildlife as well as the local community.
+This project aimed to establish King's Meads Nature Reserve as a haven for wildlife as well as the local community.

 Located between Hertford and Ware, the nature reserve is one of the largest floodplain grasslands in Hertfordshire and home to a large variety of wildlife, including hundreds of wildflower, more than 100 bird and 19 dragonfly species.
 It is a vital link in the chain of interconnected wetlands of the Lee Valley and one of the best sites in the county to see water voles and the rare water violet.